dsmcclain/React-Yahtzee/README.md

-<strong>Welcome to React Yahtzee! </strong>
+## <strong>Welcome to React Yahtzee! </strong>

-Current Release: v1.0
+### Current Release: v1.1

-Version 1.0 is the first fully functional release of the game.
-This means that the game is fully playable according to the rules of Yahtzee.
-When you complete a game, the app will total your scores for you.
-There is currently no way to start a new game other than reloading the app.
+### <strong> What's new in 1.1 </strong>

+-Modals now exist to help the user.
+If a user clicks on the score table before they have completed all their rolls for the turn, or if the cell they click will score a zero and there are other cells that could register a non-zero score, a modal will pop up to advise them.
+-Game Restart now exists.
+When a game ends the roll button will switch to a 'new game' button.
+Clicking it will reset the scorecard and dice to a starting position.
+-A few styling changes were applied to make the game look and feel a lil nicer :)

-If you would like to run the game locally, you will need node package manager (npm).
-To run it locally, fork the repository, navigate to the directory containing the project and run
+### If you would like to run the game locally

+...clone the repository, navigate to the directory containing the repository and run
 ```
 npm install
 ```